ghoshbishakh/osassignment2/assignment2.md

 #### Data Blocks

 Data blocks are the blocks used for storing actual file contents.
 We can also use these blocks as indirect blocks for storing indirect block pointers.
-Later we will be using these data blocks for storing directory structure also.
+Later we will be using these data blocks for storing directory structures also.

 #### Indirect Blocks

 These are data blocks storing pointers to other data blocks.
-In case direct pointers are not enought to accomodate al the block pointers, the indirect blocks will be used to store more pointers.
+In case direct pointers are not enough to accomodate all the block pointers, the indirect blocks will be used to store more pointers.
 Each pointer is an integer of `4 bytes`, so one indirect block will hold `1024` such pointers.
+Only one indirect block is allowed per inode.

 #### Inode Bitmap

 The inode bitmap is used to determine which inodes are occupied and which are free.
-Accordingly while creating an inode, the first inode index is determined from this bitmap.
+Accordingly while creating an inode, the first free inode index is determined from this bitmap.

 #### Data block bitmap